sewen007/hoiltr/README.md

 # Make_Metric_Csvs()

-# # after doing the experiments for all the datasets
+# # after running the experiments for all the datasets
 # PlotGraphs()
 # ParetoPlots()

 # --------------------------------------
 # optional - These plot the loss graphs for the training stages
 # --------------------------------------

 # PlotLoss()
 # PlotLossExposure()
 # PlotListLoss()

+All ranked files and graphs have been added to the repository.
+Training models were however not included in the repository due to size constraints.

 ## Gender Data Define ##